 Princess Jenkins is the force behind The Brownstone Woman, the women’s lifestyle boutique she co-founded in 1998.
 Known as “Harlem’s Crown Jewel,” the Brownstone is known for the individualized shopping experience and ethnically inspired fashion it offers to women ages 35-65.
 It has been featured in The New York Times, O Magazine, Essence Magazine, Good Morning America and Living It Up with Patti LaBelle.
 Princess has also worked as an entrepreneurial training consultant and motivational speaker.
 She is co-founder of Women In The Black, an association of African American female entrepreneurs that is now celebrating its 29th year.
 Widely recognized for her work in championing small businesses, Princess was recently honored with the Fashion Cultural Icon Award at 2017 Harlem Fashion Week.

-Marilyn Joseph has been with the Harlem Children’s Zone (HCZ) since 1991.
+Marilyn Joseph served in senior leadership at Harlem Children’s Zone (HCZ) from 1991-2018.
 Her tenure began as a Case Supervisor at Neighborhood Gold, a homelessness prevention program and as Program Coordinator of Parent Corps, a parent outreach program.
 In 2001, she was appointed Program Director of The Baby College (TBC), which under her leadership graduated more than 5,600 families and exceeded the annual enrollment goal for 12 consecutive years.
-In 2010, she accepted an additional role as Program Director of The Baby College Guardian Responding and Developing Strategies (TBCGRADS) program, managing an additional 100 employees.
+In 2010, she accepted an additional role as Program Director of The Baby College Guardian Responding and Developing Strategies (TBC GRADS) program, managing an additional 100 employees.
 In 2012, Marilyn became Senior Manager of Early Childhood and Community Programming, with oversight of three pre-Kindergarten schools, a Head Start, an Early Head Start, a Parenting program and a community development program.
-Since 2015, she has directed Parenting and Community Engagement Department, which includes oversight of Community Pride, a resident-driven neighborhood revitalization program that works to develop community leadership skills, advocate for services, enhance the physical environment of Harlem, and improve overall economic stability.
+Starting in 2015, she served as director of Community Pride, a resident-driven neighborhood revitalization program that works to develop community leadership skills, advocate for services, enhance the physical environment of Harlem, and improve overall economic stability.
 Marilyn graduated from the College of New Rochelle and the Developing Leaders Program at Columbia University Business School.
 She is a former elected official and served as Harlem District Leader for the 70th Assembly District from 1997-2007.

 Evan Kashanian is Project Coordinator at Artimus.
 Having graduated from Binghamton University with a bachelor’s degree in Urban Planning and an adjunct in Business Management, he joined the New York City Department of Housing Preservation and Development in 2001, working as a Project Manager in the disposition of city-owned land.
 In 2004, he brought his knowledge of real estate and affordable housing from HPD to Artimus.
 In his current role, he works on construction management coordination by managing relationships with city agencies, directing the pre-development process, and working on community relations and development.
 In East Harlem, Evan has worked on projects including the Harlem River Point South and the historic Corn Exchange.